University of Chicago

 What Uni in the USA says...

-The glory of a University of Chicago education is that not only will you get a robust, fulfilling education that will mark you out for life, but you will get a unique chance to study in the great city of Chicago, where everything is possible - and where fun goes to thrive.
+The glory of a University of Chicago education is that not only will you get a robust, fulfilling education that will mark you out for life, but you will get a unique chance to study in the great city of Chicago, where everything is possible and the Nobel Laureates outnumber the football players.

 Uni in the USA review